Zaederx/zaederx/README.md

 From a professional standpoint though, my main focus of learning and study is the Web Stack, with my main tools of choice being Java and Spring-Boot, with Thymeleaf for server-side + the regular Javascript (and more recently typescript), jQuery , HTML and CSS for client-side technologies.

-My latest endevours have been exploring new frameworks and technologies, among them being Sass, Typescript, React, Node and Electron.
+My latest endevours have been exploring new frameworks and technologies, among them being Sass, Typescript, Node and Electron.

 Web Design: